 - Obtain an application form from the Office of Admissions, either by calling 330-684-8900 or 1-800-221-8308, or writing the Office of Admissions, The University of Akron Wayne College, 1901 Smucker Road, Orrville, OH 44667.
 Applications are available on the Web at www.wayne.uakron. edu.
 Complete the application and return it as soon as possible with the nonrefundable application fee (a one-time charge).
-All checks should be made payable to The University of Akron Wayne College and should specify what fees and for which student the payment is being made. - If the student is under 25 years of age at the beginning of the term for which they apply, the student must request a high school transcript.
-This official record must be received and evaluated before admission action can be taken. - If the student is under 21 years of age at the beginning of the term for which they apply, the student also must submit - results of either the ACT or SAT.
+All checks should be made payable to The University of Akron Wayne College and should specify what fees and for which student the payment is being made. - Send an official high school transcript or GED results.
+This official record must be received and evaluated before admission action can be taken. - If the student is under 21 years of age at the beginning of the term for which they apply, the student also must submit results of either the ACT or SAT.
 (The University of Akron's Counseling, Testing and Career Center at the Akron campus serves as a testing center for the ACT test.)
 These test scores are needed before an applicant is formally admitted to the University. - In the letter of admission to the University, the student will receive direction regarding new student orientation, academic advising and registration.